calinux-py/MimirAI/README.md

 MimirAI is a private, always-on-top Windows assistant for live calls and conversations.
 It transcribes system audio and, optionally, your microphone, then turns the live context into concise answers, notes, follow-up questions, and practical guidance.

+MimirAI is similar to Cluely but completely free and requires no subscription.
+It runs locally on your system but uses OpenAI's API for transcription & AI analysis.

 ## Features

 - Realtime transcription of system audio with optional microphone capture